EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 - ~~Remove annoying extra byte that sometimes appears on verification sum~~ implemented
 - ~~Automatic nop padding~~
 implemented as an optional flag
-- Return byte length of generated shellcode
+- Alignment of ESP by a user defined offset
 - ~~Proper processing of "0x00000000" lines~~
 implemented
 - ~~Custom badchars, (currently badchars are 00, 20, 0a, 0d, 3a, 3f, and any character that's not printable, valid ASCII)~~